Dr Andre Ferreira Castro

 http://aferreiracastro.com (personal home page)

 So far my research has been driven by a deep fascination for the shape–function relationship in neuroscience.
-I have been particularly interested in understanding how neuronal structural patterns combined with rich neuronal dynamics provide the background for complex manipulations of signals representing internal and external worlds.
-Recently, neuroscience entered a post-connectome stage.
-At this new exciting phase whole-circuit modelling and comparative connectomics are a reality, with numerous fascinating questions becoming amenable for scientific probing for the first time.
-Discovering the mechanisms underlying whole circuit function is fundamental to understand, learning, memory and dissecting how abnormalities in neuronal patterning arise in neuropsychiatric disorders.
-Additionally, analysing the design principles of the wiring diagram of the nervous system may suggest a path toward new Artificial Neural Networks algorithms.
+I have been particularly interested in understanding how different neuronal structural patterns provide the background for complex manipulations of sensory and biological signals.
+Due to technological advancements in electronic microscopy, neuroscience entered an exciting new phase where whole-circuit modelling and comparative connectomics are a reality, with numerous fascinating questions becoming amenable for scientific probing for the first time.
+My multi-disciplinary research combines neuroscience, computational modelling, applied mathematics and machine learning.
+It aims at discovering new neurobiological mechanisms that will deepen our understanding of neuropsychiatric disorders, as well as inform a path towards more efficient machine learning algorithms.

 Associated News Items

 Ferreira Castro, A., Baltruschat, L., Bahrami, A., Stuerner, T., Jedlicka, P., Tavosanis, G., Cuntz, H. (2020), “Achieving functional neuronal dendrite structure through sequential stochastic growth and retraction” elife. doi: 10.7554/eLife.60920

 Stuerner, T., Ferreira Castro, A., Philipps, M., Cuntz, H., Tavosanis, G (2022), “The branching code: a model of actin-driven dendrite arborisation.” https://www.sciencedirect.com/science/article/pii/S2211124722005101